krishaiquin/chatRPC/README.md

 # chatRPC
-A lightweight distributed chat system designed to learn and explore remote procedure call (RPC) mechanisms.

-Note: This project is inspired by concepts from UBC’s Distributed Systems course (CPSC 416).
-I reimplemented the core RPC and node discovery mechanisms from scratch in Go to deepen my understanding of distributed systems, then extended it with my own design choices and improvements.
+A self-directed project to build a distributed chat service from scratch in Go.
+Currently, it implements node discovery, allowing nodes to find and connect to each other.
+Future work includes adding messaging and group communication.
+Inspired by my university distributed systems course, but reimplemented independently to strengthen my understanding of networking, concurrency, and distributed coordination.

 Go to [PROGRESS.md](PROGRESS.md) to view progress on the project.